CME Course on Developmental Neuropathology, Amsterdam, 27-29 June 2018

 The registration fee covers your participation in the program and also catering during the conference program.The fee is 850 Euro for Euro-CNS members* (who paid their membership fees in 2017), and 950 Euro for non-members.
 A limited number of grants of 550 euro is available for young trainees in neuropathology in Europe, please see the information below.
 You can apply for this grant via the online registration form.

 Registrations will be accepted until the maximum number of participants has been reached.
-Upon receipt of your online registration, the Course Secretariat (Mrs. van Schendel) will contact you with a confirmation of your registration.
+Upon receipt of your online registration, the Course Secretariat (Mrs. van Schendel) will contact you to confirm if we have space available.
+Following her confirmation, please arrange payment.
+Your registration will only become final once payment has been received.

 Please transfer the applicable fee to the Euro-CNS bank account: